stechz/redoak/README.md

 - A mixin system that allows components to take on multiple features.

 For developers:
-- A client side API for constructing and customizing components.
+- A tiny client side API for constructing and customizing components.
 - A flexible and tiny event system.
 - A straightforward way to split up components and test them with mock data.